qiime2/docs/source/install/virtual/index.rst

 Installing QIIME 2 using a Virtual Machine
 ==========================================

-*QIIME 2 Amplicon distribution* builds are available as Docker Images.
-See :ref:`distributions` for more details about the Amplicon distribution.
+*QIIME 2 Amplicon Distribution* builds are available as Docker Images.
+See :ref:`distributions` for more details about the Amplicon Distribution.

 .. toctree::
    :maxdepth: 1